Anuragtech02/java-assignments/README.md

 - [x] Assignment 1
 - [x] Assignment 2
 - [x] Assignment 3
-- [ ] Assignment 4
+- [x] Assignment 4

-## Please do not download or copy anything before all assignments are complete.
+## You can now download the files, All the assignments are complete.